natehahn/03_Final_Project/README.md

 ## Questions

-1. Does the amount of agricultural production predict the CO2 emissions of a country?
+**1. Does the amount of agricultural production predict the CO2 emissions of a country?**
-2. What are the top (10) and low (10) products being produced by countries with higher CO2 emissions?
+**2. What are the top (10) and low (10) products being produced by countries with higher CO2 emissions?**
-3. Can we predict the year based on our data?
+**3. Can we predict the year based on our data?**
-4. Is there a correlation between region size and the rate of production impacting CO2 emissions?
+**4. Is there a correlation between region size and the rate of production impacting CO2 emissions?**
-5. Is there a correlation between population and the rate of production impacting CO2 emissions?
+**5. Is there a correlation between population and the rate of production impacting CO2 emissions?**